jonathanhogg/flitter/README.md

 ### Partial evaluation

-When a source file is loaded is is parsed into an evaluation tree and then that tree is *partially-evaluated*.
+When a source file is loaded it is parsed into an evaluation tree and then that tree is *partially-evaluated*.
 This attempts to evaluate all literal/constant expressions.
 The partial-evaluator is able to construct parts of node graphs, unroll loops with a constant source vector, evaluate conditionals with constant